Time constant: Time constants in electrical circuits

 where R is the resistance (in ohms) and L is the inductance (in henrys).

 Similarly, in an RC circuit composed of a single resistor and capacitor, the time constant $\tau$ (in seconds) is:

 where R is the resistance (in ohms) and C is the capacitance (in farads).

 Electrical circuits are often more complex than these examples, and may exhibit multiple time constants (See Step response and Pole splitting for some examples.)
 In the case where feedback is present, a system may exhibit unstable, increasing oscillations.
 In addition, physical electrical circuits are seldom truly linear systems except for very low amplitude excitations; however, the approximation of linearity is widely used.

-In digital electronic circuits another measure, the FO4 is often used.
+In digital electronic circuits another measure, the FO4 (fanout of 4) is often used.
 This can be converted to time constant units via the equation $5\tau = \text{FO4}$.

 Thermal time constant

 Time constants are a feature of the lumped system analysis (lumped capacity analysis method) for thermal systems, used when objects cool or warm uniformly under the influence of convective cooling or warming.
 In this case, the heat transfer from the body to the ambient at a given time is proportional to the temperature difference between the body and the ambient:

 where h is the heat transfer coefficient, and As is the surface area, T is the temperature function, i.e., T(t) is the body temperature at time t, and Ta is the constant ambient temperature.
 The positive sign indicates the convention that F is positive when heat is leaving the body because its temperature is higher than the ambient temperature (F is an outward flux).
-If heat is lost to the ambient, this heat transfer leads to a drop in temperature of the body given by:
+As heat is lost to the ambient, this heat transfer leads to a drop in temperature of the body given by: